hashicorp/consul/website/source/docs/agent/watches.html.markdown

 ### Type: service

 The "service" watch type is used to monitor the providers of a single service.
-It requires the "service" parameter, but optionally takes "tag" and "passingonly".
+It requires the "service" parameter and optionally takes the parameters "tag" and "passingonly".
 The "tag" parameter will filter by tag, and "passingonly" is a boolean that will filter to only the instances passing all health checks.

 This maps to the `/v1/health/service` API internally.